 Are water filtration systems tax deductible?

 Yes, water filtration systems are tax-deductible, but only if you or a family member is suffering from eczema, psoriasis, or are using a CPAP machine.
-Having a water purification s system installed may produce a tax advantage for you.
+Having a water purification system installed may earn you a tax advantage.
 You will need to fill the T2201 form.

 What is the T2201 Form?